 Warehouse/Industrial land use accounts for 6.62% of the Area by acreage and 3.18% by parcel count.
 Warehouse/Industrial development is clustered in distinct areas within the CRA.
 The clusters begin in the waterfront area in the 1930's and 1940's.
 While there is a slight increase in Warehouse/Industrial development in the 1951 to 1960 period the majority of the Warehouse/Industrial development occurred during the span of 1981 to 2000.
 This twenty year span saw the development of 16 parcels during 1981 to 1990 and 12 parcels during 1991 to 2000.
 This development accounts for 62.2 % of all Warehouse/Industrial development in the Area.
 During this time the Warehouse/Industrial development clustered on the four corners of the train tracks intersection framed by 7th Avenue West in the west, 9th Street West in the south, 3rd Avenue West in the east and 10th Street West in the north.
-The most recent Warehouse/Industrial development (2001 - Present) is in the northeastern part of the Area and is bounded by Canal Road on the east, the train tracks on the north, 12th Avenue East in the west and US 301/10th Street East in the south.
+The most recent Warehouse/Industrial development (2001 - Present) is in the north, 12th Avenue East in the west and US 301/10th Street East in the south.